 Basic knowledge of exchange, distribution and regulation will berelated to construction and mechanical systems.
-The goal is to integrate structural, mechanical and spatial requirements to make appropriate choices during the design phase, allowing students to understand the building as a holistic regulated environment.
+The goal is to integrate structural, mechanical andspatial requirements to make appropriate choices during the design phase, allowing students to understand the building as a holistic regulated environment.

-Credits: 3.
-Contact Hours: 3 hr./wk.
-ARCH 85101 - Advanced Studio topics within the expansive discipline of architecture, and reflective of the expertise and interests of the full design faculty.
+Students will be placed in one of an array of diverse advanced studio offerings, developed to provide students opportunity to deeply engage topics within the expansive discipline of architecture, and reflective of the expertise and interests of the full design faculty.
 Studio project sizes, types and sites will vary, along with pedagogical methods.
 Course is taken two times in sequence to meet third year M Arch program requirements.
 Repeatable two times.